simonappleton/markdown-cv/index.md

  - Drove improvements in the tools and workflow of the health department's data science team bringing in new methodologies and comissioning an analysis server.
  - Worked with academics and clinical experts to test the performance of an AI / computer vision diagnosis tool.
  - Worked with the internal development team using Agile methodology to deliver web based interactive data analysis in PowerBI.
- - Acted as an internal statistical consultant

 ### University of York
 **Data Analyst, Epidemiology and Cancer Statistics Group**

 *Nov 2013 - Apr 2020*

- - Maintained a continually updating complex medical dataset using MySQL and MS SQL Server to be used in health sciences research
+ - Maintained a continually updating complex medical dataset using MySQL and MS SQL Server to be used in health sciences research.
- - Produced statistical analysis used in published papers using R and Stata
+ - Produced statistical analysis used in peer reviewed papers using R and Stata
- - Built interactive data visualisations for a project website using Javascript, D3.js, ArcGIS and HTML/CSS
+ - Built interactive data visualisations for a project website using Javascript, D3.js, GIS and HTML/CSS
  - Used Python to create an optical character recognition widget to search through 1000's of scanned paper medical notes finding just the information needed.

 ### Telefónica UK